 To limit global temperature rises to 1.5 degrees Celsius, annual investments in net zero solutions must triple to $2.6 billion by 2025 and almost double again to $4.8 trillion in the 2030s.

 The appetite for investment in climate solutions is strong in financial institutions.
 But any institution’s decision-making function is only as good as the intelligence available to it.
-Right now, to determine which companies and projects to invest in, banks and other financial institutions are forced to rely on poor quality climate data.
+Right now, to determine which companies and projects to invest in, banks and other financial institutions are often forced to rely on poor quality climate data.

 By data, we mean greenhouse gas emissions, assessments of physical risk and corporate transition plans, for example.
 But currently this data is fragmented, duplicated and its scientific integrity questionable.
 In certain sectors, such as the insurance underwriting industry, information can also be non-existent.